venkat1705/voosh_task/README.md

 ### 3. Set Up Environment Variables

-Create a `.env` file in the `backend` folder with the content based on the reference provided in the .env.example file:
+Create a `.env` file in the `voosh_task` folder with the content based on the reference provided in the .env.example file:
 ```env
 PORT =
 SECRET_KEY =